sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

         // unattended installation
         "unattended",

-        // NB: the installation cannot run while certain applications are running,
+        // NB: the installation can't run while certain applications are running,
         // e.g. a previous installation of Glue42 Enterprise, or Excel/Word/Outlook
         // (unless the corresponding plugin is disabled in the artifacts extensibility point)